-Food and drink ideas Fun ways to add vegetables to the menu Healthy Eating Advisory Service
+Food and drink ideas Fun ways to add vegetables to the menu

-Outside School Hours Care Vegetables are delicious, healthy and easy to prepare.
+Outside School Hours Care Healthy Eating Advisory Service Vegetables are delicious, healthy and easy to prepare.
 Eating a wide range of vegetables can provide children with important energy, protein, vitamins, minerals and fibre to help them grow and thrive.

-Menu planning tips

-Provide 1 to 1.5 serves of vegetables

-per child per day in long day care.
+Provide 1 to 1.5 serves of vegetables per child per day in long day care.
 See the Menu planning guidelines for long day care for more information.

-Include at least two different vegetables

-each day, and at least five different types of vegetables each week.
+Include at least two different vegetables each day, and at least five different types of vegetables each week.